Books Set in Connecticut, New York, New Jersey, Pennsylvania, and Delaware

 Each summer, the Adler family rents out their Atlantic City home to vacationers and moves into the cramped apartment above their bakery.
 Their daughters are now young adults, with Florence home from college and Fannie on bed rest during pregnancy following the loss of a baby.
 Florence plans to spend the summer training for her plan to swim the English Channel.

 The small space becomes even more crowded when the father, Joseph, takes in a woman he helped emigrate from Nazi Germany.
-When a tragedy strikes, mom Esther begins a web of lies in an attempt to protect her daughter Fannie.
-But will this really help in the long run?
+When a tragedy strikes, mom Esther begins a web of lies in an attempt to protect her daughter Fannie, but will this really help in the long run?

-Also Included on This Book List:
+Also Featured on These Book Lists:

 Books Set in the 1930s